meng-tih/Getting-and-Cleaning-Data/CodeBook.md

 ## Variables

-### The file shows the following meassurements for each subject and each activity:
+### The file shows the following measurements for each subject and each activity:

 	Subject
 	Activities